holoviz/panel/doc/developer_guide/wasm.md

 python scripts/build_pyodide_wheels.py
 ```

-The wheels are saved to `panel/dist/wheels` You confirm they have been build using `ls`.
+The wheels are saved to `panel/dist/wheels` You can confirm they have been build using `ls`.
-It could look like below depending on the current version of Panel.

 ```bash
 $ ls panel/dist/wheels